oracle-livelabs/apex/apex-professional-hol12/1-improving-the-report-and-form.md

-# Improving the Report and Form
+# Create and Use Forms

 ## Introduction
 In this lab, you will learn how to Create and Customize a Form and then you will link the form to an Interactive Report